T-Prohmpossadhorn/go-core/config/README.md

 ## Features
 - Load configuration from YAML or JSON files.
-- Load configuration from environment variables with a prefix.
+- Load configuration from environment variables with a prefix (with or without a trailing underscore).
 - Thread-safe access to configuration values.
 - Retrieve values as strings, booleans, or string maps with defaults.
 - Define configuration fields with required and default values using struct tags.